 The average pre-procedure modified clinical picture, etiology, anatomic distribution and pathophysiology clinical score improved significantly after 12 months.
 Complications from our series included swelling and induration in 3 patients (5%), skin pigmentation in 3 patients (5%).
-Patient satisfaction with the surgical outcome was 83.17 % ( $\pm$ 11.79, n=58).
+Patient satisfaction with the surgical outcome was 83.2 % (±11.8, n=58).

-Conclusions: Our results have been satisfying, and this study has reaffirmed the effectiveness and durability of endovenous laser ablation with 940 wavelength in the treatment of great saphenous vein insufficiency.
+Conclusions: Our results seem to be satisfying, and this study has reaffirmed the effectiveness and durability of endovenous laser ablation with 940 wavelengths in the treatment of great saphenous vein insufficiency.

-Key words: Duplex ultrasound, endovenous technique, saphenous vein, venous insufficiency
+Key words: Duplex ultrasound, endovenous technique, saphenous vein, venous insufficiency.